 A three-stage mast consisting of an outer mast, a middle mast, and an inner mast, each mast slidably and nestable engaging an adjacent mast and configured for a positive and negative lift along the length of each mast.

-The fork truck mecanum utilizes uniquely designed wheels for omnidirectional movement.
-Around the circumference of each wheel are spindles canted at an angle, with each spindle containing a pair of rollers.
 Each wheel is independently controlled; the speed and direction with which each wheel moves determines the trajectory of the vehicle.

 Powered industrial trucks, commonly called forklifts or lift trucks, are used in many industries, primarily to move materials.
-They can be used to move, raise, lower, or remove large objects or a number of smaller objects on pallets or in boxes, crates, or other containers.

 Side loaders are specialized lift trucks designed for areas that are extremely tight or where loads are longer than normal and need to be transported in a sideways direction.
-Similarly, the four-directional lift is most versatile and differentiates itself by offering operators the opportunity to move back and forth and side to side.

 Stand-up forklifts (also known as stand-on and electric riders) are designed for applications where the operator must get on and off the lift truck frequently.
 They are more maneuverable and need less space to operate than sit-down forklifts.